 - Natrum phos (sodium phosphate)

 In addition to these basic 12 Cell Salts others have been discovered.
 And, they are also available as salves and gels to be used externally to aid the body as a whole.

 Though the cell salt pills are extremely dilute, practitioners believe them to be quite potent.
 Practitioners advise people to take cell salts only under the advice of a homeopathic physician.
 The cell salts are not intended to be a complete treatment, but only one part of a treatment plan devised by a knowledgeable practitioner.

 Because of the extremely dilute nature of cell salt pills, side effects are unlikely.
 Traditionally trained medical doctors would consider them placebos.
-To this many have stated that even if the cell salt or homeopathic effects were merely a placebo effect, they would not mind if it meant getting well without suffering the potential side effects from chemical medicines.
+To this many have stated that even if the cell salt or homeopathic effects were merely a placebo effect, they would not mind if it meant getting well without suffering potential side effects.